awesome5185/ClanWarPredictor/README.md

 # ClanWarPredictor

 This tool allows you to input a playertag in which the model will calculate the odds of a clan war win against a specified opponent!
 It uses a 10 variable linear regression analysis to calculate these odds which means yes, sometimes it can overshoot 0% or 100%.

+###### Anyways I'm going to take this oppotunity to plug my clan: Awesome Empire#9Q9CLR - Join if you have around 5k PB, we're Gold II!

 # Setup
 You'll need the data2.csv file in the same location as the Predictor.exe file.